novium258/Sample/README.md

 # Insert Project Name
 Here is where we describe what our project does.
 For example, this project is a guide to setting up an Open Source Repository for Seagate.
 ## Optional Project Scope
 Here is where you can describe some of the goals / core features for your project.
+For example, this project is designed to help you set up the core documentation for your Github repo.
+The goals of following these templates are:

+* To make sure potential contributors understand what the project is for and what its goals are
+* To help contributors understand how to successfully contribute to the project
+* To set expectations for standards of behavior, coding styles, and code review
+* To help get new contributors up and running as quickly as possible

 # Get Started
 Here we describe what can be found in the quick start guide and provide a link.